mlabs-haskell/plutus-simple-model/README.md

-It saves the current state of blockchain and tries to run the `action` and if the action succeeds it logs an error but if action fails it does not log error and retrives the stored previous blockchain state.
+It saves the current state of blockchain and tries to run the `action` and if the action succeeds it logs an error but if action fails it does not log error and retrieves the stored previous blockchain state.

-This way we can ensure that some scenario fails and we can proceed the execution of blockhain actions.
+This way we can ensure that some scenario fails, and we can proceed the execution of blockchain actions.

 ### How to fail with custom conditions